• Join the TONMO community for an ad-free experience (except direct sponsors) and connect with fellow cephalopod enthusiasts! Register now.

 Okay, maybe we just dress that way.

 Cephfan, no, I really don't think removing the tentacle was their official intention.
 What did this accomplish?
 Other than helping make a positive Archie I.D., probably nothing.
-I don't think the prime motivating factor was to go mutilate a living architeuthis - but sometimes you just get lucky, I guess.:wink: Poor squid.
+I don't think the prime motivating factor was to go mutilate a living architeuthis - but sometimes you just get lucky, I guess.:wink2: Poor squid.

 A lot of squid are killed and eaten by people.
 I'm not saying that's immoral, just that perhaps a tentacle isn't that big of a deal in the long run.